 Chronic duodenitis is often the result of irrational and irregular nutrition.

-The factors provoking the onset of the disease are the presence of Helicobacter pylori bacteria in the stomach cavity and duodenostasis (impaired food movement through the duodenum).
-In addition to the above factors, the development of duodenitis is facilitated by:
+Factors provoking the onset of the disease are the presence of the Helicobacter pylori bacterium in the stomach cavity and duodenostasis (impaired movement of food through the duodenum).
+In addition to the above factors, the development of duodenitis is promoted by:

 • ascariasis;